allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 }
 ```
 This is test written in Groovy, using jUnit framework (written for Java), ran by jUnit runner.
 Groovy and Java integrated
 seamlessly.
+Normal Java classes will work perfectly with Groovy classes as well,  Java compiler will even see and use setters and getters
+generated by Groovy.

 ### Beautiful tests in Spock
-Example above shows that you can use good ol' jUnit spiced with Groovy's syntactic sugar.
+Example above shows that you can use good ol’ jUnit spiced with Groovy’s syntactic sugar.
 My favourite is naming
-methods as a string containing spaces - it's so much easier to read!
+methods as a string containing spaces — it’s so much easier to read!
 But (Peter Niederwieser)[https://twitter.com/pniederw]
-wished to go one step further and created a full framework that helps to write better tests — [Spock](spockframework.org).
+wished to go one step further and created a full framework that helps to write better tests — [Spock](http://spockframework.org).
 It enforces you to use given-when-then sections, what helps you think of correct test construction; it gives concise and almost
-graphic way to write parametrized tests; when test fails - it shows graphically which assertion failed.
+graphic way to write parametrized tests; when a test fails — it shows graphically which assertion failed.
 Let the code speak:
 ```groovy
 @Unroll
     def 'should sum elements from 0 to #upperLimit correctly'() {